Mew-Programming-Language/Mew-Programming-Language/README.md

 * Error safety (Exception based system.) + handle all errors as much as possible.
 * Exceptions should be usable by standard C code.
 * Fully open-source -- Everything will be available to the public.

+For more information or how to contribute please view the wiki.